12 of the most popular Korean dramas of all time

 Episodes: 16

-Synopsis: Yoon Hyeon-woo (Song Joong-Ki) is a loyal employee of the Soonyang Conglomerate, who is falsely accused of embezzlement and killed while on a business trip overseas.
-In a turn of events, Hyeon-Woo finds himself in the body of the business family’s youngest heir, Jin Do-jun (Song), giving him the perfect opportunity for revenge.
+Synopsis: Yoon Hyeon-woo (Song) is a loyal employee of the Soonyang Conglomerate, who is falsely accused of embezzlement and killed while on a business trip overseas.
+In a turn of events, Hyeon-Woo finds himself in the body of the business family’s youngest heir, Jin Do-jun (also Song), giving him the perfect opportunity for revenge.

 About the show: One of the most popular Song Joong-ki Korean dramas, Reborn Rich is based on the 2017 web novel Chaeboljib Maknaeadeul by San Kyeong.